AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 I know that Google spends a lot of money on social research.
 For example, they participate in Kaggle competitions which often help in the fight against cancer and other diseases.
 There are also a lot of educational platforms, such as Coursera, which have a huge impact on our world.

+The lecture begins promptly at nine, so please arrive on time.
+The research findings were published in a scientific journal last week.